- >> Information Communication Platforms Division

 - High areal density hard disk drives

-- Other magnetic storage devices
+- Magnetic information storage devices